 On the day of your visit:

 - Please bring a photo ID, your insurance information, portion of payment and the prescription (for diagnostic mammograms only) from your physician to your appointment.
-If you are having a screening mammogram, you do not need a prescription.

 - We recommend you wear a two-piece outfit so that you will only need to disrobe from the waist up.
 Please refrain from using any deodorant, lotions, powders, perfumes, or any other products on your upper torso or arms, as they may contain minerals that interfere with the results of your study.